-FDW 11 Incorporate considerations of the impact of climate change into proposals submitted under the OPW Minor Works Programme.

-FDW 12 Support appropriate options for the extraction of energy and other resources from sewerage sludge in the County.

-FDW 13 Support the servicing of rural villages (serviced sites) to provide an alternative to one-off housing in the countryside in line with the Regional Spatial and Economic Strategy.

-FDW 14 $\label{linear Liaise with Irish Water with regard to the installation of a wastewater treatment facility in Miltown.$

-FDW 15 Ensure new developments provide adequate storm water infrastructure in order to accommodate the planned levels of growth and ensure there is appropriate flood management measures implemented to protect property and infrastructure.

-FDW 16 Support Irish Water in the promotion of effective management of trade discharges to sewers in order to maximise the capacity of existing sewer networks and minimise detrimental impacts on sewerage treatment works.
+FDW 12 Incorporate considerations of the impact of climate change into proposals submitted under the OPW Minor Works Programme.
+FDW 13 Support appropriate options for the extraction of energy and other resources from sewerage sludge in the County.
+FDW 14 Support the servicing of rural villages (serviced sites) to provide an alternative to one-off housing in the countryside in line with the Regional Spatial and Economic Strategy.
+FDW 15 Support the development of group water supplies and public drinking water supplies throughout the county.
+FDW 16 Liaise with Irish Water with regard to the installation of a wastewater treatment facility in Miltown.
+FDW 17 Ensure new developments provide adequate storm water infrastructure in order to accommodate the planned levels of growth and ensure there is appropriate flood management measures implemented to protect property and infrastructure.
+FDW18 Support Irish Water in the promotion of effective management of trade discharges to sewers in order to maximise the capacity of existing sewer networks and minimise detrimental impacts on sewerage treatment works.

-FDW 17

-Development proposals in close proximity to Wastewater Treatment Plants shall provide, where deemed necessary, for a minimum buffer of 50 metres (for smaller WWTP's) and greater for WWTP's that are greater than 1500PE.

-FDW 18

-Development proposals including those for linear parks and wildlife corridors along riverbanks shall plan for access and maintenance of existing Irish Water Infrastructure.